lucasLMT/BudgetApp/README.md

 # Budget App

 Welcome to the Budget App project!
-This is a simple budget management application built using the latest version of React, React Router DOM (everything with typescript), and the Vite development server.
+This is a simple budget management application built using the latest version of React, React Router DOM (everything with typescript), Tailwindcss, and the Vite development server.

 ## Getting Started